nirvanasupermind/tachyon/REFERENCE.md

 Splits the string into a vector of substrings using a specified seperator.
 #### `String.from(self, val)`
 Returns a string representation of the specified value.
 Objects aside from strings themselves are represented by the string "&lt;object&gt;".

 ## 6.4 The Vec Object
 The `Vec` object represents ordered sequences of any value.
 A single vector can contain values of different types.
-All vector expressions are implemented as objects whose prototype is `Vec`.
+All vectors are implemented as objects whose prototype is `Vec`.
 The elements inside a vector are assigned a zero-based index number, with the first element being indexed 0, the second being indexed 1, the third being indexed 2, and so on.

 ### Members
 #### `Vec.length(self)`